 \section{Data}

-In order to investigate properties of ISM in interacting galaxies, we need data which cover the whole system of the interacting galaxies and resolve the galactic structures.
-Here, we use data set of tracers of diffuse molecular gas (CO), atomic gas (H\emissiontype{I}), old stars (\textit{K$_{s}$}) and star formation (H$\alpha$, FUV, 8 $\mu$m and 24 $\mu$m).
-For comparison, we also use the data set of CO and H\emissiontype{I} for isolated galaxies.
+In order to investigate properties of the ISM in interacting galaxies, we need data that cover a whole system of interacting galaxies and resolve galactic structures.
+Here, we use a data set of tracers of diffuse molecular gas (CO), atomic gas (H\emissiontype{I}), old stars (\textit{K$_{s}$}), and star formation (H$\alpha$, FUV, 8 $\mu$m, and 24 $\mu$m).
+For comparison, we also use the data set of CO, H\emissiontype{I}, and \textit{K$_{s}$}-band for isolated galaxies.